aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

 <span class="highlight"><code><span class="nc">Bar</span></code></span>
 within the namespace
 <span class="highlight"><code><span class="nc">Foo</span></code></span>
-developers can simply create an implementation file &ldquo;foo-bar.ml&rdquo; and an interface file &ldquo;foo-bar.mli&rdquo;.
-This interface file would be compiled to a &ldquo;foo-bar.cmi&rdquo; file.
-Hierarchical namespaces would be created by files with names like &ldquo;foo-bar-baz.ml&rdquo;.</p>
+developers can simply create an implementation file “foo-bar.ml” and an interface file “foo-bar.mli”.
+This interface file would be compiled to a “foo-bar.cmi” file.
+Hierarchical namespaces would be created by files with names like “foo-bar-baz.ml”.</p>

 <p>These namespaced modules can be referred to using the syntax
 <span class="highlight"><code><span class="nc">Foo</span><span class="o">#</span><span class="nc">Bar</span></code></span>.
-This syntax simply causes the compiler to look in its search path for a &ldquo;foo-bar.cmi&rdquo; file.</p>
+This syntax simply causes the compiler to look in its search path for a “foo-bar.cmi” file.</p>

 <p>I also propose supporting a namespace opening syntax like:</p>
 <div class="highlight">